- Says JVP has neglected family, children have no place to go and family has no faith in JVP

 Q: You said your children are still harassed by society.
 Why?

-Yes.
+A: Yes.
 They are all well-educated but facing the problem of finding jobs.
 When they go for interviews, they get disqualified when the interview board comes to know they are Rohana Wijeweera’s children.

 Q: Do you mean to say that the JVP hasn’t looked after or helped the family of its founder leader Rohana Wijeweera?

-I have read some news reports about the JVP saying they helped us.
+A: I have read some news reports about the JVP saying they helped us.
 Yes, they helped us in some ways, but do you think that we would be languishing in military camps for nearly 26 years if they really helped and looked after us?
 We are in this situation as they have done nothing to look after us.
 They didn’t help us the way they preach.
 If the JVP or its breakaway groups had done something for us, we would not be facing this pathetic situation.
 The JVP could easily take us out of the Navy camp but they never helped us.

 Q: When were you asked to leave the Navy camp?

-In February this year, the Navy informed us to vacate the house in the Navy camp before 1 October.
+A: In February this year, the Navy informed us to vacate the house in the Navy camp before 1 October.
 We don’t have a place to go.

 Q: Did you seek support of the JVP after you were informed to move out of the Welisara Navy Camp?

-Yes I first called Tilvin Silva to inform him about moving out of the camp.
+A: Yes I first called Tilvin Silva to inform him about moving out of the camp.
 He told me that the JVP doesn’t have money to buy a house for us.
 But I read in newspapers him saying they will take care of the family.
 I think now they make these statements as they are afraid of tarnishing the party image.
 They always try to show that the JVP is fighting for justice in this country.
 But this party which is clamouring for justice never demanded an inquiry into the murder of my husband who was the party founder and made a lot of sacrifices for the party.
 Over 60,000 people died during the JVP insurgency but the party couldn’t do justice for those people by requesting an investigation into their deaths.
 But they are demanding a probe into the killings that took place in the north.
 Therefore, how can they do justice to my family?
 It is very simple, if they did justice to Rohana Wijeweera’s family, we wouldn’t have to suffer this much.

 Q: Why didn’t you contact JVP Leader Anura Kumara Dissanayake?

-When Anura Kumara became the Leader, I called Tilvin and requested him to give me Anura’s number as I wanted to tell him Untitled-3about our plight, especially how my children were harassed and the pathetic situation that they live in.
+A: When Anura Kumara became the Leader, I called Tilvin and requested him to give me Anura’s number as I wanted to tell him about our plight, especially how my children were harassed and the pathetic situation that they live in.
 But he didn’t give me Anura’s number.
 Then I found Anura’s number through a party supporter.
 I called him for the first time and he didn’t know that it was me.
 I told my story and requested him to provide us a place to live.
 Believe me, I make over 20 to 30 calls every day but he never answers as he wants to avoid me.

 However, with the news about our story, the JVP is active in giving press statements about supporting us.
 The JVP has said that it will never allow me and my children to fall into the streets.
 I think now they are just trying to protect the party image.